FctsFxns/schultzen-web/_works/TrashFoodPorn.md

 date:  2011-12-31 00:00:00 +0100
 ---

-TrashFoodPorn is a playful reflection on what food really means to us, curated by Pilar Cruz for Liminal GR.
-The outcome was a cinematic presentation, a handful of video loops and ephimeral instalations of pornografic food instalations.
+This playful reflection on what food really means to us, was produced for Liminal GR, curated by Pilar Cruz and Marc Roig.
+The outcome was a cinematic presentation, animated video loops and ephimeral sculptures of pornografic food instalations.